Mariosunny/validate-declarative/README.md

 ```

 ## Getting Started
-A *schema* is a plain-old Javascript object that has some special properties.
+A *schema* is a plain Javascript object that has some special properties.
-A schema describes the structure of some data.
+A schema describes the structure and type of some data in a declarative manner.

 ```javascript
 import {verify, validate} from 'validate-declarative';